sua-a1/firecrawl-plus/plus-addition-docs/feature1-overview.md

 API Endpoint: https://archive.org/wayback/available?url={URL}
 b.
 Google/Bing API (try to see if we can use existing search functionality first)

-3. Option 3: AI-Based Similarity Matching (Pre-Trained Models Only) Pre-trained Models for Text Similarity:
+c.
+Option 3: AI-Based Similarity Matching (Pre-Trained Models Only) Pre-trained Models for Text Similarity:
 OpenAI Embeddings (text-embedding-ada-002) – Faster and easy to integrate
 Workflow: